MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-desktop-flow-queues.md

 Principle.
 The machine-assignment algorithm always waits for the first run in queue **Next to run** status to be assigned to a machine before considering the next one.

-Logic for an attended run.
+Step-by-step logic for an attended run.
 The first run in queue is an attended run, its connection user is user **Y**:​

 1. *​Filter*: The algorithm selects all machines, which are connected and ready to process runs (not in maintenance, and so on).
 2. *Filter*: The algorithm selects all machines, which have an opened session of user **Y**.
 3. *Allocation*: The algorithm assigns the run to one of the remaining machines (randomly).
 If no machine is remaining after the last filter, the run is failed.

-Logic for an unattended run.
+Step-by-step logic for an unattended run.
 The first run in queue is an unattended run, its connection user is user **Y**:​

 1. *​Filter*: The algorithm selects all machines, which are connected and ready to process runs (not in maintenance, and so on).
 2. *Filter*: The algorithm selects all available machines (that is, machines that have at least one session available).